 The Company has various current and previously owned facilities subject to a variety of environmental regulations.
 The Company has received certain indemnifications from either companies previously owning these facilities or from purchasers of those facilities.
 Additionally, certain property previously sold by the Company has been designated as a Brownfield Site and is under development by the purchaser.
-As of December 31, 2023 and 2022, no amounts were accrued for any environmental matters.
+As of December 31, 2024 and 2023, no amounts were accrued for any environmental matters.
 See "Legal Proceedings" in Part I, Item 3 of this Annual Report on Form 10-K.

 On December 27, 2017, the U.S. Department of Labor (the "DOL") filed a lawsuit alleging that the Company had misinterpreted the language of the Company's 401(k) Plans (collectively, the "Plan").
 The DOL does not dispute that the Company reached such interpretation in good faith and after the Company consulted with independent ERISA counsel.
 Although the Company maintains that it had affirmative defenses against the DOL's claims, in an effort to avoid further litigation the Company engaged in settlement discussions in the second half of 2022 with the DOL.
 On March 14, 2023, the parties jointly delivered to the court a proposed consent order and judgment containing the terms of a settlement agreement, which was entered into the court record on September 28, 2023.
 The settlement, among other terms, required the Company to pay a restoration payment of \$575,000 to the Plan, which was deposited into the Plan's unallocated asset account during the fourth quarter of 2023 and distributed among affected participants of the Plan in February 2024.
-The settlement agreement also assessed a 10% penalty under section 502(1) of ERISA, for which the Company requested a good faith waiver in March 2024.
+The settlement agreement also assessed a 10% penalty under section 502(l) of ERISA, for which the Company requested a good faith waiver in March 2024, which was approved by the DOL in June 2024.

-On February 17, 2017, several employees ("Lucas Plaintiffs") of KapStone Charleston Kraft, LLC filed a lawsuit in South Carolina alleging that they had been seriously burned when they opened a hinged closure and a hot tarlike material spilled out.
+On February 17, 2017, several employees ("Lucas Plaintiffs") of KapStone Charleston Kraft, LLC filed a lawsuit in South Carolina alleging that they had been seriously burned when they opened a hinged closure and a hot tar-like material spilled out.
 Among other claims, the Lucas Plaintiffs allege that Sypris Technologies designed and manufactured the closure, that the closure was defective and that those defects had caused or contributed to their injuries.
 Sypris Technologies' motion to dismiss for lack of jurisdiction was denied on February 28, 2020.
 On November 21, 2022, the Company received a demand for settlement presented by the Lucas Plaintiffs, which was rejected.
-On January 12, 2024, a hearing took place for oral arguments in support of Sypris Technologies' motion for summary judgement previously filed in September 2023 and the Court's order on that motion remains outstanding.
-The trial has been set for May 20, 2024 and a mediation of the parties is required to take place prior to the trial under South Carolina law.
-The Company received a subsequent demand for settlement presented by the Lucas Plaintiffs on January 29, 2024, which was also rejected.
-The Company is continuing to vigorously defend the matter and believes that it has affirmative defenses and any potential damages to be undeterminable.
-As a result, we are currently unable to estimate a loss or range of loss for this matter at this time.
-The Company's general liability insurer has accepted the defense costs.
+On January 12, 2024, a hearing took place for oral arguments in support of Sypris Technologies' motion for summary judgement previously filed in September 2023.
+The trial had been set for May 20, 2024, and a mediation of the parties was required to take place prior to the trial under South Carolina law.
+The Company entered into a settlement agreement on April 18, 2024 with the Lucas Plaintiffs at the pre-trial mediation.
+The settlement payment was funded entirely by insurance, and the Company did not make any payments under the terms of the settlement agreement.
+Additionally, the Company's general liability insurer accepted the defense costs.